spectrocloud/librarium/content/docs/04-clusters/04-palette-virtual-clusters/palette-virtual-cluster-quickstart.md

 ---
-title: "Add Vurtual Clusters to a Host Cluster"
+title: "Add Virtual Clusters to a Host Cluster"
 metaTitle: "Get Started with Palette Virtual Clusters"
 metaDescription: "How to create Palette Virtual Clusters for quick deployment on any CSP"
 icon: ""